Housing Bubbles with Phase Transitions: Possibility, necessity, and phase transition

 As a numerical example, we set $\beta=1/2$, $\sigma=1$, $\gamma=1/2$, $m=0.1$, and $G=1.1$.
 The income ratio threshold for the bubble possibility regime \eqref{eq:w*b_CES} is then $w_b^*=1$.
 Figure \ref{fig:dynamics_f} shows the equilibrium housing price dynamics when $(e_1,e_2)=(95,105)$ so that $e_2/e_1>w_b^*$ and hence only a fundamental equilibrium exists.
 The housing price and rent asymptotically grow at the same rate $G^\gamma$, which is lower than the endowment growth rate $G$.
 Furthermore, the distance in semilog scale between the housing price and rent converges, suggesting that the price-rent ratio converges.
 These observations are consistent with Theorem \ref{thm:gamma<1f}.

 Figure \ref{fig:dynamics_b} repeats the same exercise for $(e_1,e_2)=(105,95)$ so that $e_2/e_1<w_b^*$ and a bubbly equilibrium exists.
 The housing price asymptotically grows at the same rate as endowments, while the rent grows at a slower rate.
-Consequently, the price-rent ratio diverges.
+Consequently, the price-rent ratio increases.
 These observations are consistent with Theorem \ref{thm:gamma<1b}.

-We next study how expectations about future incomes affect the current housing price.
+We next study how expectations about economic development and incomes in the future affect the current housing price.
 In Figure \ref{fig:dynamics_fbf_I0}, we consider phase transitions between the fundamental and bubbly regimes.
 The economy starts with $(e_0^y,e_0^o)=(95,105)$ and agents believe that the endowments grow at rate $G$ and the income ratio $e_t^o/e_t^y$ is constant at $105/95$.
 At $t=40$, the income ratio $e_t^o/e_t^y$ unexpectedly changes to $95/105$ and agents believe that this new ratio will persist.
 Thus the economy takes off to the bubbly regime.
 Finally, at $t=80$ the income ratio $e_t^o/e_t^y$ unexpectedly reverts to the original value $105/95$.
 Note that as the economy enters the bubbly regime, rents are hardly affected but the housing price increases and grows at a faster rate, generating a housing bubble.